Was My Childhood Really Better?

 Not everyone had that.

-I also had the privilege of education.
-As a girl, I received free schooling.
-I loved it.
+My second privilege was that I had access to an education.
+As a girl child in India, I received free schooling and my college education cost was very minimal.
+I loved school .
 I was a book-loving nerd who started reading early because of my older siblings.
 School was my happy place.

 But even as a child, I remember classmates who didn’t come regularly.
 Some didn’t like school.
 Others wanted to be there but couldn’t.
 They had chores, responsibilities, limitations.
 They weren’t as fortunate as I was.